tarangverma-India/WavesOS/README.md

 # WavesOS

-WavesOS - A modern Arch-based distribution with pre configured Hyprland
+WavesOS - A modern Arch-based distribution
+Comes with pre-configured window manager and one desktop environment and a Blackarch version

+WM - Hyprland
+Desktop Environment - Gnome